-I'm the sole beneficiary of my late father’s will and I have everything in my name alone, including the house in Yarm.
-Conveyancing formalities meant that the Land Registry date was in June.
-I want to move.
-I do know about the CML 6 month 'rule', meaning my property ownership will be regarded the same way as though I had purchased the house in June.
+I happen to be the only recipient of my late father’s estate with all property in now in my sole name, including the house in Yarm.
+The Yarm property was put into my name in August.
+I plan to dispose of the house.
+I do know about the CML 6 month 'rule', meaning my proprietorship could be treated the same way as though I had purchased the house in August.
 Will no one buy the property for half a year?

-The CML handbook obliges solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-By the strict wording you might be impacted by that. many banks would take a sensible view as this requirement is primarily there to identify subsales or the wholesaling and assigning of properties.
+The Council of Mortgage Lenders’ handbook mandates solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+Technically you may be impacted by that.
+How sensible a view lenders take of it, depend on the lender as this clause is principally there to pick up on the purchase and immediately sell or the flipping of properties.

-I am buying my first flat in Yarm with a mortgage from Bank of Ireland.
-The sellers refused to budge the amount so I negotiated £7000 of extras instead.
-The sale representative advised me not disclose to my conveyancer about the deal as it will adversely affect my mortgage with the bank.
-Do I keep my lawyer in the dark?.
+I am buying my first flat in Yarm with a mortgage from National Westminster Bank.
+The builders refused to budge the price so I negotiated 6k of additionals instead.
+The sale representative advised me not to tell my solicitor about the side-deal as it could put at risk my loan with the lender.
+Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I've recently found out that there is a flying freehold element on a property I have offered on two weeks back in what should have been a simple, no chain conveyancing.
 Yarm is the location of the property.
 Is there any guidance you can impart?